 As part of the Merced to Fresno Section of the statewide HSR system, the Central Valley Wye would create the HSR connection between the San Jose to Merced Section to the west and the north-south portion of the Merced to Fresno Section to the east.
-A total of four Central Valley Wye alternatives are evaluated in this Merced to Fresno Section: Central Valley Wye Final Supplemental Environmental Impact Report (EIR)/Environmental Impact Statement (EIS) (Final Supplemental EIR/EIS).
-Figure S-2 shows the Central Valley Wye alternatives, including required electrical interconnection facilities (traction power substations [TPSS], switching stations, and parallel stations).
+A total of four Central Valley Wye alternatives are evaluated in the Merced to Fresno Section: Central Valley Wye Draft Supplemental Environmental Impact Report (EIR)/Environmental Impact Statement (EIS) (Draft Supplemental EIR/EIS).
+Figure S-2 shows the Central Valley Wye alternatives, including required electrical interconnection facilities (traction power substations, switching stations, and parallel stations).
+Network upgrades are proposed that would connect the Central Valley Wye to the statewide electrical grid's existing facilities owned by Pacific Gas & Electric to serve the increased electrical load from implementation of the HSR system.